ggorlen/resources/README.md

 + Write a script that turns text into blocky ASCII text or renders images in ASCII
 + <a href="https://threejs.org/">ThreeJS</a>
 + <a href="https://jsxgraph.uni-bayreuth.de/wiki/index.php/Category:Examples">JSXGraph</a>
-+ Animated sorts and searches (and other algorithms)
 + <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial">WebGL tutorial</a>
 + <a href="http://entibo.fr/">entibo examples/inspiration</a>
 + Bezier Curves: